spacebarchat/docs/docs/setup/MARIADB.md

 (which you should do, checkout the "Setup" section) and, your fosscord works!
 It may say "TABLE NOT SETUP" or something.
 Ignore these, because they are just there because the database is uninitialized.

+If you get an error that says ``DriverPackageNotInstalledError: Mysql package has not been found installed.``, run ``npm install mysql --save``.

 // by AToska21